-Acquisition of Avtex Solutions Holdings, LLC - Valuation of Customer Relationships Intangible Asset
+Acquisition of Certain Assets of Faneuil, Inc. - Valuation of Customer Relationships Intangible Assets

-As described in Note 2 to the consolidated financial statements, on April 8, 2021, the Company acquired 100% of the outstanding stock of Avtex Solutions Holdings, LLC ("Avtex") for the total purchase price of \$499.946 million, which resulted in a \$128.2 million customer relationships intangible asset being recorded.
-A multi-period excess earnings method under the income approach was used to estimate the fair value of the customer relationships intangible asset.
-The significant assumptions utilized in calculating the fair value of the customer relationships intangible asset were the customer attrition rate, revenue growth rates, forecasted EBITDA, contributory asset charge, and the discount rate.
+As described in Note 2 to the consolidated financial statements, on April 1, 2022, the Company completed an asset acquisition of certain public sector citizen experience contracts from Faneuil, Inc., a subsidiary of ALJ Regional Holdings, Inc., for total cash paid of \$142.42 million, which resulted in \$61.31 million of customer relationships intangible assets being recorded.
+A multi-period excess earnings method under the income approach was used by management to estimate the fair value of the customer relationships intangible assets.
+The significant assumptions utilized in calculating the fair value of the customer relationships intangible assets were the customer attrition rate, revenue growth rates, forecasted EBITDA, and the discount rate.

-The principal considerations for our determination that performing procedures relating to the valuation of the customer relationships intangible asset acquired in the acquisition of Avtex is a critical audit matter are (i) the significant judgment by management when developing the fair value estimate for the customer relationships intangible asset; (ii) a high degree of auditor judgment, subjectivity and effort in performing procedures and evaluating management's significant assumptions related to the customer attrition rate, revenue growth rates, forecasted EBITDA, contributory asset charge, and the discount rate; and (iii) the audit effort involved the use of professionals with specialized skill and knowledge.
+The principal considerations for our determination that performing procedures relating to the valuation of customer relationships intangible assets acquired in the acquisition of certain assets of Faneuil, Inc. is a critical audit matter are (i) the significant judgment by management when developing the fair value estimate of the customer relationships intangible assets acquired; (ii) a high degree of auditor judgment, subjectivity, and effort in performing procedures and evaluating management's significant assumptions related to the customer attrition rate, revenue growth rates, forecasted EBITDA, and the discount rate; and (iii) the audit effort involved the use of professionals with specialized skill and knowledge.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-These procedures included testing the effectiveness of controls relating to the acquisition accounting, including controls over management's valuation of the customer relationships intangible asset and controls over the development of the customer attrition rate, revenue growth rates, forecasted EBITDA, contributory asset charge, and the discount rate.
-These procedures also included, among others (i) reading the purchase agreement, (ii) testing management's process for developing the fair value estimate for the customer relationships intangible asset, (iii) evaluating the appropriateness of the valuation method, (iv) evaluating the reasonableness of the significant assumptions used by management related to the customer attrition rate, revenue growth rates, forecasted EBITDA, contributory asset charge, and the discount rate, and (v) testing the completeness and accuracy of data used in the valuation.
-Evaluating the reasonableness of the customer attrition rate, revenue growth rates, forecasted EBITDA, contributory asset charge, and the discount rate involved considering the past performance of the acquired business as well as economic and industry forecasts.
-Professionals with specialized skill and knowledge were used to assist in the evaluation of the Company's valuation method and the customer attrition rate, contributory asset charge, and discount rate assumptions.
+These procedures included testing the effectiveness of controls relating to the acquisition accounting, including controls over management's valuation of the customer relationships intangible assets acquired.
+These procedures also included, among others (i) reading the purchase agreement, (ii) testing management's process for developing the fair value estimate of the customer relationships intangible assets acquired, (iii) evaluating the appropriateness of the multi-period excess earnings method, (iv) evaluating the reasonableness of the significant assumptions used by management related to the customer attrition rate, revenue growth rates, forecasted EBITDA, and the discount rate, and (v) testing the completeness and accuracy of data used in the multi-period excess earnings method.
+Evaluating management's significant assumptions related to the customer attrition rate, revenue growth rates, forecasted EBITDA, and the discount rate involved considering (i) the past performance of the business; (ii) consistency with external industry and market data; (iii) and whether these assumptions were consistent with evidence obtained in other areas of the audit.
+Professionals with specialized skill and knowledge were used to assist in evaluating the appropriateness of the Company's valuation method and the reasonableness of the customer attrition rate and discount rate assumptions.

-/s/PricewaterhouseCoopers LLP
+/s/ PricewaterhouseCoopers LLP

-Denver, Colorado March 3, 2022
+Denver, Colorado February 28, 2023